ciprofloxacin, Cipro, Cipro XR, Proquin XR

 GENERIC AVAILABLE: Yes

 PRESCRIBED FOR: Ciprofloxacin is used to treat infections of the skin, lungs, airways, bones, and joints caused by susceptible bacteria.
 Ciprofloxacin is also frequently used to treat urinary infections caused by bacteria such as E. coli.
 Ciprofloxacin is effective in treating infectious diarrheas caused by E. coli, Campylobacter jejuni, and Shigella bacteria.
+Anthrax, patients with fever and low white blood cell counts, and intraabdominal infections are also treated with ciprofloxacin.

 DOSING: For most infections the recommended oral dose for adults is 250-750 mg (immediate release tablets) every 12 hours or 500-1000 mg (extended release tablets) every 24 hours.
 The usual intravenous dose is 200-400 mg every 8-12 hours.

 Iron salts (for example, ferrous sulfate) may reduce the absorption of ciprofloxacin because of formation of a ciprofloxacin-iron complex that is not absorbable.
 Antacids also may reduce the absorption of ciprofloxacin.
-If patients are receiving iron salts or antacids and ciprofloxacin, the ciprofloxacin should be given two hours before or six ours after the iron salt or antacid.
+If patients are receiving iron salts or antacids and ciprofloxacin, the ciprofloxacin should be given two hours before or six hours after the iron salt or antacid.

 Ciprofloxacin may increase the blood thinning effect of warfarin (Coumadin).
 The reason for this is unknown.
 Anticoagulant activity should be monitored after starting or stopping ciprofloxacin.

 Sevelamer (Renagel) may reduce the absorption of ciprofloxacin and possibly reduce the effectiveness of ciprofloxacin.
 Milk and orange juice also may reduce the absorption of ciprofloxacin.
-Ciprofloxacin, as with iron and antacids, should be given two hours before or six ours after milk or orange juice.
+Ciprofloxacin, as with iron and antacids, should be given two hours before or six hours after milk or orange juice.

 Back to Medications Index